hogeschool/development-web/23-24/exam-structure/practice-exam-questions.md

 Deliver a copy of this file, renamed STUDENT-NUMBER.practice-exam-questions.md, with a ✅ for positive answers and an ❌ for negative answers.

 ## General knowledge about web dev and HTTP
-- write a .rest file that performs the following operations:
+- write a .rest file that performs the following operations:  (2/10 points)
   - GET the users from 100 to 200 with a paginated endpoint
   - POST a new user with an api token in the bearer token header
   - DELETE a user with an api token in the bearer token header